 How and when can I apply?

 Interested students need to complete an application to the Arlington ISD STEM Academy at Martin High School.
-The application will be posted on the AISD website at www.aisd.net/specializedprograms and on the STEM Academy Application website page and also made available in the counseling offices of Arlington ISD junior high schools on November 5, 2020.
+The application will be posted on the AISD website at https://www.aisd.net/martin-high-school/stem-academy-at-martin-high-school/.
+The application will open on Tuesday, October 25, 2022.

 How are the applications evaluated?